zeroasiccorp/switchboard/examples/axil_ram/README.md

 NOTE: This example is similar to the one in axil.
 However, while axil auto generates the testbenches using the `interfaces` feature of `SbDut`, this example demonstrates a manual testbench using the switchboard axil module.

 This example shows how to interact with AXI-Lite subordinates using switchboard.
-A Python script writes random data to an AXI-Lite memory implementation ([this one](https://github.com/alexforencich/verilog-axi/blob/master/rtl/axil_ram.v)).
-Data is then read back from the memory in a random order and compared against a local model.
+A Python script writes various sized data to an AXI-Lite memory implementation ([this one](https://github.com/alexforencich/verilog-axi/blob/master/rtl/axil_ram.v)).
+Data is then read back from the memory and result is printed to standard output.

 To run the example, type `make`.
 You'll see a Verilator build, followed by output like this: